I Love Saturday

-"I Love Saturday" is a song by British synthpop duo Erasure, released as the third single from their sixth studio album, I Say I Say I Say (1994), on 21 November 1994.
-It was written by Vince Clarke and Andy Bell, and produced by Martyn Ware.
-In addition to the normal vinyl, cassette and CD singles, Mute released the "I Love Saturday EP" in the UK shortly afterwards, which contains several new tracks.
+"I Love Saturday" is a song and extended play (EP) by English synth-pop duo Erasure.
+The song was released as the third single from their sixth studio album, I Say I Say I Say (1994), on 18 November 1994 in Japan.
+The track was written by Vince Clarke and Andy Bell and produced by Martyn Ware.
+In the United Kingdom, Mute Records credited the first CD single as the I Love Saturday EP, which contains several new tracks; it was released on 21 November 1994.

-"I Love Saturday" was released via Mute Records in the UK and Elektra Records in the US.
-The single peaked at number 20 on both the UK Singles Chart and the US Billboard Hot Dance Music/Club Play chart.
+"I Love Saturday" was issued via Mute Records in the UK and Elektra Records in the US.
+The single peaked at number 20 on both the UK Singles Chart and the US Billboard Dance Club Play chart.
 The song also reached number 34 in Sweden and number 69 in Germany.
+Its accompanying music video was directed by Caz Gorham and Francis Dickenson, filmed in the home of Andy Bell.